openedx/edx-documentation/en_us/shared/developing_course/workflow.rst

 * The :ref:`publishing status<Hide a Unit from Students>` of the unit
 * The :ref:`Hide content from learners<Hide a Unit from Students>` setting

-* Using :ref:`content groups<Content Groups>` or :ref:`enrollment track
+* The :ref:`content groups<About Content Groups>` or :ref:`enrollment track
-  groups<Enrollment Track Groups>` to restrict access to specific content.
+  groups<About Enrollment Track Groups and Access>` that you have allowed to access the content

 * The use of the :ref:`Results Visibility<Problem Results Visibility>`
-  setting
+  setting.

 For more information, see :ref:`Controlling Content Visibility`.